A IS FOR AGRICULTURE, AMISH, ARCHAEOLOGY, & ART

 Rhode Island has a variety of BRIDGES including a number of covered bridges.
 The Swamp Meadow Covered Bridge in Foster is the only remaining covered bridge on a public road in the state.
+The Division Street Bridge is an historic roadway and sidewalk stone arch bridge in Pawtucket built in 1875-1877.
 Some of the bridges are on the National Register of Historic Places in Rhode Island.

 Rhode Island has all forms of COMMUNICATION including newspapers, magazine, radio, and television.
 The state is one of only a few states with only 1 Area Code - 401.
 Rhode Island has several Internet Service Providers and Webcams are located throughout the state.

 Rhode Island has 5 counties The term "county" is used in 48 of the 50 states for the level of government below the state government.
 Bristol is the smallest county in size and population and Providence is the largest county in size and population.

 Rhode Island only has a small selection of fossil animals because vast stretches of geologic time are missing from its geologic time record.
 There is evidence that small prehistoric amphibians roamed the state during the later Paleozoic Era and preserved amphibian footprints have been discovered.
 Trilobites are some of the most common animals in the fossil record and some preserved trilobites can be found in Rhode Island sediments.
 Fossil deposits in the state contain an unusual amount of prehistoric insects.
 During the Carboniferous Period, the state was home to a variety of Arthropods.
 The Anthracomartus was the first Carboniferous arachnid ever found in the eastern United States.
 CLICK HERE for dinosaur coloring pages.